-Friends and family are important as support systems as you can easily get caught up in a new relationship and not have the self-awareness or confidence to call things off when they’re not working.
+Friends and family are important as support systems, as you can easily get caught up in a new relationship and not have the self-awareness or confidence to call things off when they’re not working.

-Dating after divorce can be a vulnerable time for many people, so it’s important, to be honest about your expectations.
+When entering the dating scene after divorce, it can be a vulnerable time for many people, so be honest about your expectations.
 If you’re only looking for friendship or casual dating, make sure you communicate that from the beginning.

-It’s also a good idea to let your dates know about any children or other people you depend on so they aren’t surprised at a later date when they meet the kids or your ex.
+It’s also a good idea to let your dates know about any children or other people you depend on, so they aren’t surprised at a later date when they meet the kids or your ex.

 If your kids are in school, make sure your dates know about that as well.
-It can be really awkward to have a new partner come over to the house to pick you up and have them have to explain who they are.
+It can be really awkward to have a new partner come over to the house to pick you up and have them explain who they are.

-A single parent has a lot of responsibilities and possibly dates may not be interested in getting involved with these responsibilities.
+A single parent has a lot of responsibilities, and possibly dates may not be interested in getting involved with these responsibilities.

 Also, be clear on if and when you will introduce your new person to your children.
-I suggest that you shouldn’t rush into making this introduction as you may need to meet a few frogs before you meet the one.
+I suggest that you shouldn’t rush into making this introduction, as you may need to meet a few frogs before you meet ‘the one’.